-To apply to the graduate school, you must fill out the online application found here, and submit the application fee.
+To apply to graduate school, you must fill out the online application, and submit the application fee.
 Once accepted, there will be an orientation on August 9 in the Marshall Center.
-For many programs, this is required and you will hear from faculty, staff, and former students about the graduate life.
+For many programs, this is required and you will hear from faculty, staff, and former students about graduate life.
 There will be specific orientations for different colleges as well.
-To register, find the information here.
+To register.

 As for the tests required for admittance to graduate school, the Graduate Studies office can also provide information on test prep, tutoring, and any programs offered to help obtain required scores.
 Some of the popular test prep programs are Kaplan, Magoosh, Varsity Tutors BenchPrep, The Princeton Review, Khan Academy, and Manhattan Test Prep.
 Many are offered as online classes which allow students to study at their convenience.
 Some also offer private tutoring in person or online, as well as regular local classes.

 GRE- Get the ‘GRE Word of the Day’ app to help with vocabulary.
 Sign up for the Question of the Day from Kaplan.
 It’s free!